cf73/humanity/content/collections/articles/rip-hind-rajab.md

     content:
       -
         type: text
-        text: 'Steven Beck, an acoustic analyst who consulted with the FBI for more than a decade, examined the recording at the request of The Post, and found the number of rounds per minute fired was faster than an automatic AK-patterned rifle, which Hamas fighters often use.
+        text: 'Steven Beck, an acoustic analyst who consulted with the FBI for more than a decade, examined the recording at the request of '
+      -
+        type: text
+        marks:
+          -
+            type: italic
+        text: 'The Post'
+      -
+        type: text
+        text: ', and found the number of rounds per minute fired was faster than an automatic AK-patterned rifle, which Hamas fighters often use.
 The rate, he said, was more akin to weapons commonly issued to Israeli forces.
 Earshot also found the rate of fire to be faster than an AK-patterned rifle.'
   -
     type: paragraph
     content: